-Accordingly, the Board recommends the election of each of the Directors, whose supporting biographies appear on page 12 of this Annual Report.
-A full list of other public company directorships for each Director is disclosed on page 70.
+Accordingly, the Board recommends the election of each of the Directors whose supporting biographies appear elsewhere in this Annual Report.
+A full list of other public company directorships for each Director is disclosed in the Annual Report.

-The Board holds regular meetings four times a year, at a minimum, and maintains ongoing communications with the Manager and the Company's other service providers.
-During the year ended 31 December 2016, the Board held seven Board meetings and three Audit Committee meetings.
+The Board holds regular meetings four times a year, at a minimum, and maintains ongoing communications with the Investment Manager and the Company's other service providers.
+During the year ended 31 December 2017, the Board held six formal Board meetings and three Audit Committee meetings.